 Components Weighting (%)

-All candidates take AS A
+AS А

 Paper 1 Theory Fundamentals 50 25

 This written paper contains short-answer and structured questions.

 There is no choice of questions.

 75 marks

-Externally assessed 1 hour 30 minutes
+Externally assessed 1 hour 30 minut tes

 Paper 2 Fundamental Problem-solving and Programming Skills 50 25

 This written paper contains short-answer and structured questions.

 There is no choice of questions.

 Topics will include those given in the pre-release material.
+1

 75 marks

-Externally assessed 2 hours
+Externally assessed 2 hou urs

 Paper 3 Advanced Theory 25

 This written paper contains short-answer and structured questions.

 There is no choice of questions.

 75 marks

-Externally assessed 1 hour 30 minutes
+Externally assessed 1 hour 30 minut tes

 Paper 4 Further Problem-solving and Programming Skills 25

 This written paper contains short-answer and structured questions.

 There is no choice of questions.

-Topics will include those given in the pre-release material.
+Topics will include those given in the pre-release material.1

 75 marks

-Externally assessed 2 hours
+Externally assessed 2 hou urs